dasJ/sd-zfs/Readme.md

 # zpool set bootfs=tank/root tank
 ```

-This will make the system boot from the dataset "`root`" of the pool "`tank`". **The `mountpoint` value of the dataset needs to be `/` or `legacy`.** Note that legacy mountpoints are not really tested.
-But feel free to test and report any success/failures.
+This will make the system boot from the dataset "`root`" of the pool "`tank`". **The `mountpoint` value of the dataset needs to be `/` or `legacy`.**

-### root parameter
-Your kernel command line usually contains an option called `root`.
-You can check this by reading `/proc/cmdline`.
-How this value is configured depends on your bootloader.
-You must set it to any partition containing any pool.
-This is necessary so mount(8) detects that it needs to boot a ZFS filesystem.

-### mkinitcpio
+### Custom module options
-Of course, this is only relevant for mkinitcpio, but users of other systems need to adopt these settings.
+If you have any options for the ZFS module, you can add them to `/etc/modprobe.d/zfs.conf`.
+This file will be included into the initrd if it exists during initrd build.

-#### mkinitcpio.conf
+### mkinitcpio.conf
 Add `sd-zfs` to the `HOOK` array of `/etc/mkinitcpio.conf`.
 As it depends on the `systemd` hook, it needs to come after it.

-#### Cache file
+### Cache file
 When booting the system, all devices are scanned to check for pools.
 Depending on the number of devices you have, it can be faster to cache the pools.
 This is accomplished by using the standard ZFS `cachefile`, which will be created at `/etc/zfs/zpool.cache`.
 If it exists during creation of the initrd, it will be included.

-#### Custom module options
-If you have any options for the ZFS module, you can add them to `/etc/modprobe.d/zfs.conf`.
-This file will be included into the initrd if it exists during initrd build.

-#### Hostid
+### Hostid
 If `/etc/hostid` exists during build, it will be included in the initrd.
 It is highly recommended to use this file.
 More information is found in the [Arch wiki](https://wiki.archlinux.org/index.php/Installing_Arch_Linux_on_ZFS#After_the_first_boot).

-#### Rebuilding initcpio
+### Rebuilding initcpio
-After changing any of these mkinitcpio related things, you need to rebuild your initrd.
+After changing any of these mkinitcpio related things (apart from the kernel command line and the bootfs value), you need to rebuild your initrd.
 Assuming you have the default `linux` package, you can just run:
 ```
 # mkinitcpio -p linux
 ```
 If you use another kernel (like `linux-lts`), you need to adapt the command.

-## Forcing imports
-When the pool was not properly exported by a system with another hostid, the pool can not be imported during mount.
-Add `zfs_force=1` to your kernel command line to force importing the pool.

 ## How it works